Liam Lynch (musician): Career

 While working on Fake Songs, Lynch directed a UK-only music video for the Foo Fighters song "Times Like These"; worked on DVDs for No Doubt, Tenacious D, and Eagles of Death Metal, Sarah Silverman, and Queens of the Stone Age; and finished composing music for the MTV animated series Clone High.
 He also co-wrote music for the Jack Black film School of Rock.
 He released several of his albums, including We're All-Nighters and How to Be a Satellite, in 2006.
 He released his album Get Up on the Raft in 2008.
 He also released two volumes of songs from his podcast Lynchland.
 He collaborated on and directed Sarah Silverman's film Sarah Silverman: Jesus Is Magic, also co-writing and producing the soundtrack.
 He then directed Tenacious D in The Pick of Destiny, released in late 2006, and helped to write and played guitar for the album of the same name.
 In 2007, he animated and voiced the character of Bulby, a wise-cracking light bulb created to promote the Queens of the Stone Age album Era Vulgaris.

 In 2009, Lynch directed the music video for the song "Craigslist" by "Weird Al" Yankovic from his album Alpocalypse.
 Later that year, he was credited for the graphics and artwork on Them Crooked Vultures' debut self-titled album.
 In 2012, he directed several music videos for songs from Tenacious D's Rize of the Fenix album.
 He also made the artwork for the band's 2012 Jazz EP.
 In 2013, he directed the music video for They Might Be Giants' title track from the album Nanobots.
 In 2014, he directed the music video for "Weird Al" Yankovic's song "First World Problems" from his album Mandatory Fun.
 In 2018, he directed the music video for Queens of the Stone Age's song "Head Like a Haunted House" from their album Villains.
 In 2021, he directed and starred in the music videos for Royal Blood's songs "Boilermaker" and "Oblivion" from their album Typhoons.
+In 2024, Lynch animated a section of the music video for "Weird Al" Yankovic's single, Polkamania.

 Pictures of Lynch were used as inspiration in designing one of the aliens in J. J. Abrams' 2009 Star Trek film.
 Lynch has a podcast, LynchLand, which features video animations, songs from his albums, and guests.
 He also features his cats and other animals around his home.
 His video podcast has over 90,000 viewers.
 He sells merchandise on his website to offset the costs of making the podcast.
 The podcast has featured appearances by Ringo Starr, Josh Homme, Sarah Silverman, Jack Black, Tony Hawk, Tim Robbins, Shirley Manson, "Weird Al" Yankovic, Dhani Harrison, and Alex Albrecht.